Liveaboard Diving in Liberty Ship Wreck

 Bali can be reached by flying to its international airport, Ngurah Rai, located in the capital city of Denpasar on the southern coast.
 The number of direct flights to the picturesque island are increasing on account of its ever growing popularity with tourists.

 Travelling from Europe, however, there are no direct flights.
-Typically, connecting flights are caught at Kuala Lumpur, or Bangkok, but depending from where you begin your journey, you may connect through Dubai, Singapore or Hong Kong.
+Typically, connecting flights are caught at Kuala Lumpur, or Bangkok, but depending on where you begin your journey, you may connect through Dubai, Singapore or Hong Kong.

 Most Indonesian liveaboards visiting the Liberty Wreck tend to leave from Benoa Harbour in Denpasar, just a stone's throw from the airport.